 How We Chose Best and Cheapest Car Insurance for Jeeps

-To calculate the best car insurance for Jeep vehicles, MoneyGeek used a comprehensive scoring system based on five key factors:
+To calculate the best car insurance for Jeep vehicles, MoneyGeek used a scoring system based on five weighted factors:

-- Customer satisfaction (35%): Measured using J.D.
+- Customer satisfaction (35%): Based on results from J.D.
 Power's study and the National Association of Insurance Commissioners (NAIC) complaint index

-- Affordability (30%): Assessed by comparing rates from Quadrant Information Services
+- Affordability (30%): Compares rate data from Quadrant Information Services

-- Claims (20%): Evaluated through the J.D.
-Power Claims Study and CRASH Report Card
+- Claims (20%): Evaluated using insights from the J.D.
+Power Claims Study and the CRASH Report Card

-- Coverage (10%): Focused on roadside assistance, rental car reimbursement, OEM coverage and gap insurance
+- Coverage (10%): Focuses on roadside assistance, rental car reimbursement, OEM coverage and gap insurance

-- Stability (5%): Determined by AM Best ratings on financial health
+- Stability (5%): Uses AM Best financial health ratings

 Data Sources

-- AM Best: Financial strength ratings for insurers
+- AM Best: Financial strength ratings for insurance companies

-- Quadrant Information Services: Car insurance pricing and comparative data
+- Quadrant Information Services: Auto insurance costs and comparative data

 Analysis